The Radipose on The Radavist: This is not how to catch them. This is not where to find them. This is why it matters.

 brand trust: seeing a brand stand behind a project about education and conservation builds brand trust

-reach: this project doesn’t sit within the confines of one industry with only that audience; the goal is to escape the confines and reach more people: fish people see bikes, bike people see fish, everybody wins, this does somewhat rely on social media cross posting
+reach: this project doesn’t sit within the confines of one industry with only that audience; the goal is to escape the confines and reach more people: fish people see bikes, bike people see fish, and everybody wins